pulkundwar29/PRONet/README.md

 1. Clone the repository.
 2. Create and activate virtual environment.
 3. Install required packages from requirements.txt.
-4. Run the model training notebook "run2.
+4. Run the model training notebook "train_PRONet.ipynb"
 5. Run the streamlit application file **test.py**.
 6. Upload a file from one of the four classes and observe predicted output class.